nmahban/readme-generator/READMME.md

   - [Questions](#questions)

 ## Installations
+use the node index.js command in the terminal

 ## Usage
-hello

-## Contributing
-hello
+To use the skills we've learned in class to build a README-generator.
+Here is a video walkthrough - https://app.screencastify.com/v3/watch/2ZnySVOMS8l7M2unvMQb

-## Tests
+## Credits
-undefined
+MDN, W3Schools

 ## License
-This project is under the MIT license.
+None

 ## Questions:
-Feel free to reach out on Github: nmahban
+Feel free to reach out on Github for further questions: nmahban